Johann Juncker

-Johann Juncker (23 December 1679 in Londorf, Hesse – 25 October 1759 in Halle) was a German physician and chemist.
+Johann Juncker (23 December 1679 in Londorf, Hesse – 25 October 1759 in Halle, Kingdom of Prussia) was a German physician and chemist.

 Juncker was a leader in the Pietist reform movement as it applied to medicine.
 He directed the Francke Foundations and initiated approaches to medical practice, charitable treatment, and education at the University of Halle that influenced others internationally.
 He was a staunch proponent of Georg Ernst Stahl and helped to more clearly present Stahl's phlogiston theory of combustion.

 Early life and education

 Johann Juncker was born on 23 December 1679 to Johann Ludwig Juncker, a well-to-do tenant farmer in Londorf, near Giessen.
 Juncker went to school in Allendorf and Obernhof, before attending the Pädagogium in Giessen for four years.
 The head of the institution at that time, J. H. May, was a Pietist.

 A dissident evangelical reform movement, Pietism emphasized the practical application of theology and active charitable work.

 Juncker attended the University of Marburg, matriculating on 30 October 1696 with a degree in philosophy.
 His studies were briefly interrupted when he helped his parents relocate to Franconia in 1696, due to hostilities of the Nine Years' War.